craftcms/docs/docs/2.x/config-settings.md

 **Since**: Craft 2.0

-The prefix that can be placed before a template folder/file name to forbid direct HTTP traffic to it.
+The prefix that can be placed before a template folder/filename to forbid direct HTTP traffic to it.

 ```php
 'privateTemplateTrigger' => "."